Actipro/Avalonia-Controls/Documentation/topics/supported-technologies.md

 - .NET 6 or later

-### Avalonia UI Support Matrix
+### Avalonia Support Matrix

-The assemblies have dependencies on the Avalonia UI framework as follows:
+The assemblies have dependencies on the Avalonia framework as follows:

 <table>
 <thead>

 <tr>
 <th>Actipro Controls Versions</th>
-<th>Avalonia UI Support</th>
+<th>Avalonia Support</th>
 </tr>

 </thead>